shodhan-rai/SHODHANRAI_DYNAMICDEADLINE_VCET/README.md

    ```sh
    ngrok http 5000
    ```
-3. Running the above command will give you a public url, copy that url and replace it in the place of `<your-ngrok-url>` at line 12 of `create_webhook.py` and save the file.
+3. Running the above command will give you a public url, copy that url and replace it in the place of `<your-ngrok-url>` at line 5 of `.env` and save the file.

 4. In a new terminal, create the webhook:
    ```sh